Autonomousse/Autonomousse/README.md

 ### Hi there 👋

 My name is [Sagar Patel](https://www.linkedin.com/in/sagarpatel9001/) and I'm a data analyst focused on leveraging data to increase efficiencies and generate key business insights to enable companies to make sound decisions.
-Currently interested in tech, games, e-commerce, and retail spaces.

 Some of my skills include:
 - Python